KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/README.md

 **Logo and navbar:**
 Sticky top, includes logo (left side) and the navbar on the right side (burder-menu on the mobile devices) Menu includes following:
- - For new User: Register, Login
- - For registered Users: Home, MyPage, Category, AddPost, Logout.

 <p align="center">
   <img src="#" alt="landing page desktop">